vallard/K8sServerless/serverless/README.md

 # Serverless Backend

-The front end needs a back end.
-We will use serverless as a more structured way to manage our kubeless functions.
+We will add several backend API calls now.
+We have a photobook so the basic application will allow us to add, view or delete photos.
+Thats pretty much all we need.
+We could continue to use the `kubeless` commands to deploy the different functions but the [serverless framework](https://serverless.com) gives us a better structured way to manage our kubeless functions.
 This way we can deploy our functions to execute our photobook.

 To install serverless you need to have node installed.
 Assuming you do, `cd` into this directory and run: